Review · Weight Loss

 Bottom line

-Mitolyn is the slightly-upgraded sibling of Puravive — better ingredients, same funnel architecture, same proprietary-blend opacity.
+Mitolyn is the slightly-upgraded sibling of Puravive — better ingredients, same sales page architecture, same proprietary-blend opacity.
 If the “purple peel exploit” story lands for you as entertainment, the product is at worst harmless and at best marginally useful.
 For anyone who wants the most evidence-supported compounds on the label (rhodiola, astaxanthin, amla) at verifiable doses, commodity alternatives cost half as much and deliver 3–5× the studied amount.

 Frequently asked questions